PlayrTBH/Management/README.md

 portal and a machine-to-machine API for orchestrating remote QEMU/KVM hypervisors.
-Deploy the management UI at **https://manage.playrservers.com** and publish the automation API at **https://api.playrservers.com** (typically by proxying the backend's `/api` mount through Cloudflare).
+Deploy the management UI at **https://manage.playrservers.com** and publish the automation API at **https://api.playrservers.com** (typically by proxying the backend's dedicated API port through Cloudflare or nginx).
 Remote hypervisors run a lightweight agent that authenticates with this application using a user-scoped API key issued through the management interface.
 Each operator owns their agents, SSH credentials, and audit history; no sensitive material is